Afghanistan national cricket team: 2015 Cricket World Cup

-The competition saw the team compete against elite cricketing nations such as Australia, India, Sri Lanka, South Africa, New Zealand and England.
-Qualification for the tournament was a historic feat for cricket in Afghanistan, one amplified by the fact that the team included many players who picked up the game in refugee camps outside their long-suffering country.
+Qualification for the tournament was a historic feat for cricket in Afghanistan, one amplified by the fact that the team included many players who picked up the game in refugee camps outside their war-torn country.

+Afghanistan made their World Cup debut in the 2015 Cricket World Cup in which their first game was against Bangladesh at the Manuka Oval in Canberra, Australia.
+The match resulted in a 105 run defeat.
 On 26 February 2015, Afghanistan won their first World Cup match against Scotland, winning by one wicket.
-The team however, lost all its remaining games and were knocked out of the tournament in the opening round.
+The team, however, lost all its remaining games and was knocked out of the tournament in the opening round.